thebrokenapp/api-architecture/securing-apis/https/README.md

 ################# Generate the Root Private Key ##################################
 openssl genpkey -algorithm RSA -out ~/myCA/private/myCA.key -aes256 chmod 400 ~/myCA/private/myCA.key
 This will create a private key for your CA (myCA.key) with encryption.
 You'll need to set a password for this key
+Remember this password - as it will be needed everytime to sign any certificate
 ################## Create the Root Certificate #################################
 openssl req -key ~/myCA/private/myCA.key -new -x509 -out ~/myCA/certs/myCA.crt
 This will prompt you for information like country, state, organization, and common name.
 For common name, use something like My Local CA.